Lokrates/Biofuel/README.md

 **Installation:**

-Unzip, rename to 'biofuel' and copy to 'minetest/mod'-folder
+Minetest 0.4.X: Unzip, rename to 'biofuel' and copy to 'minetest/mod'-folder Minetest 5.X:	Unzip and copy to 'minetest/mod'-folder
+				or install from the Content Database